shreyam1008/Movie-Recommender-System/README.md

 4. Keyword-based recommendation
 5. Cast-based recommendation

+mainly it has to algorightms.
+one for recommendations and
+another for natural language processing.

 These algorithms use precomputed similarity matrices stored in pickle files for efficient recommendation generation.

 ## API Integration